bfreuden/jboss-modules-demo/README.md

 ```

-The module descriptor states  that:
+The module descriptor (see below) states that:

 1. the module source code is inside the jar built by Maven,